-The largest portion of the District's net position, \$10,319,664, reflects the District's net investment in capital assets.
+At September 30, 2021, the largest portion of the District's net position, \$10,918,947, reflects the District's net investment in capital assets.
 Capital assets are comprised of land, buildings, and equipment and machinery, and are reported net of accumulated depreciation and the outstanding related debt used to acquire the assets.
 The District uses those assets to provide services to its citizens; as a result, these assets are not available for future spending.

-The restricted net position of \$867,008 represents the District's OPEB actuarially determined net asset related to the Retiree Insurance Trust -VEBA reported on the District's statements pursuant to accounting rules and is unavailable for spending.
-Unrestricted net position (deficit) of (\$14,086,747) results from adherence to GASB Statement No. 68 and recording the District's proportionate share of the retirement liability of the State's Retirement System as well as the implementation of GASB Statement No. 75 in the current year which required the recording of the District's net OPEB liability.
+At September 30, 2022, the restricted net position of \$483,545 represents the District's OPEB actuarially determined net asset related to the Retiree Insurance Trust -VEBA reported on the District's statements pursuant to accounting rules and is unavailable for spending.
+Unrestricted net position (deficit) of (\$13,722,558) results from adherence to GASB Statement No. 68 and recording the District's proportionate share of the retirement liability of the State's Retirement System as well as the adherence to GASB Statement No. 75 which requires the recording of the District's net OPEB liability.